 This Management's Discussion and Analysis (MD&A) is intended to assist readers in understanding Pure Nickel Inc. ("Pure Nickel," the "Corporation," the "Company", "we," "our," "us"), its business environment and future prospects.
-This MD&A should be read in conjunction with our unaudited condensed interim consolidated financial statements and related notes for the three-month period ended February 28, 2015, and the most recent annual consolidated financial statements and MD&A for the year ended November 30, 2014.
-Information herein includes any significant developments to April 23, 2015, the date on which this MD&A was approved by our directors.
+This MD&A should be read in conjunction with our unaudited condensed interim consolidated financial statements and related notes for the three and six month periods ended May 31, 2015, and the most recent annual consolidated financial statements and MD&A for the year ended November 30, 2014.
+Information herein includes any significant developments to June 24, 2015, the date on which this MD&A was approved by our directors.

-We are in the business of acquiring, exploring and developing mineral properties in Canada and the United States of America ("US"), primarily those containing nickel ("Ni"), platinum group elements ("PGE"s), copper ("Cu"), gold ("Au"), silver ("Ag") and associated base and precious metals.
-Our intention is to explore undeveloped properties with the expectation of developing them to a level where an ore body is indicated or likely.
-As appropriate, we would consider a joint venture or purchase option with a larger mining company to further develop the property and, if justified, to take the property into production.
-In that case, we would expect to retain an interest in the property: either a percentage of ownership, or receive a percentage royalty from the production.
+Historically, we have been in the business of acquiring, exploring and developing mineral properties in Canada and the United States of America ("US"), primarily those containing nickel ("Ni"), platinum group elements ("PGE"s), copper ("Cu"), gold ("Au"), silver ("Ag") and associated base and precious metals.
+We continuously evaluate our mineral property holdings with respect to carrying costs and the future likelihood of any property driving shareholder value.
+Past and future divestiture decisions have been, and will be made based on this criterion.
+We are also investigating other opportunities within the mining sector that would enable the Company to diversify and grow.